Husky110/StableCompanion/README.md

 cluttered with all those cool models where I have no clue on how to use them properly.
 Yes - there are docs, but who can memorize those?

 ## Important premise
-I've build StableCompanion for myself.
+I've build StableCompanion for myself as part of my "recreational programming".
 It has no intention to specifically fit your usecases, but mine.
-But hopefully you find it usefull aswell. :)
+Hopefully you find it usefull aswell. :)
 And before someone asks "Why a side-software written in PHP?
 Couldn't you just wrote a normal A1111-Extension like any normal person out there?" - Well..
 I could...
 But that would imply to learn Python and stuff, which I don't have the time right now.
 But I know PHP, I know Laravel and how to do stuff with it.
 So take it, or leave it. :)